Zabi82/KafkaLab/Lab1.md

 3) Custom Partitioner in producer - Refer MyCustomPartitioner and HelloProducerWithCustomPartitioner
 4) Re-balancing Listener - Refer HelloConsumerCommitOnRebalance

+### Exercise 8 - Kafka .Net client example

+Please refer to the github repository https://github.com/Zabi82/KafkaDotNet for a .Net example of producer and consumer

-### Exercise 8 - Producing & Consuming from Kafka using Spring Boot
+### Exercise 9 - Producing & Consuming from Kafka using Spring Boot

 Simple use case of Producing and consuming of messages using Spring Boot.
 Clone the project https://github.com/Zabi82/KafkaLabBoot for this exercise